-Yesterday I tried out some new lower back exercises, adding a few more tools to my self-care toolbox.
+On day 301 of my 366-day self-care challenge, I tried a new lower back exercise, adding a few more tools to my self-care toolbox.

 (If you spend a lot of time behind a computer, then maybe you can relate to this.)

 It seems the tightness in my back directly correlates to the amount of time I spend sitting, and, left untreated, that stiffness almost always leads to significant pain.

 Over the past few days, I’ve been thoroughly immersed in a few time-sensitive writing projects, which means I’ve been sitting more than usual.
 My back protested immediately, and it became clear to me that I needed to make some adjustments in my routine.

 For the most part, a combination of regular massage and intermittent bouts of physical activity throughout the day have helped prevent the tightness, but I’m realizing that there may be some other things I could be doing to proactively strengthen my back muscles.

 A quick web search turned up more tips, videos, and information than any normal person has time to read or try in a single day, so I did my best to identify a few simple exercises that I could perform easily and quickly at home without a lot of special equipment.

 Cat and dog stretches, a lengthy child’s pose, and few planks added some variety to what I’ve already been doing.

 When it comes to self-care, a few simple variations in our routine every now and then can help break the monotony and keep things fun and interesting.